-Students take authentic responsibility in planning, running and reflecting on their service activities.
-Some of these commitments may take place after school or on weekends.
-Students record their reflections on service in ManageBac at least once a month, and sometimes more frequently depending on the activity.
+Service as Action takes place during school hours, but may also require commitment after school or on weekends.
+Students are to record their reflections on ManageBac at least once a month, and sometimes more frequently depending on the activity.

-1.7 Personal Project
+1.6 Personal Project